 - 1.2 A survey for otter and water vole field signs was undertaken within the Survey Area.
 Given the previously recently recorded presence of water vole, a single visit to each ditch and pond was undertaken in early October 2018 when the ditch vegetation had been cut back.
 This meant that the survey was more effective because all sections of the ditches could be accessed.
 The otter survey was undertaken concurrently with the water vole survey. - 1.3 The Survey Area included all ditches and ponds within the red line boundary of the Main Development Area, as well as the remaining ditches outside the red line boundary within the ownership of EP SHB.
-This survey area was established to give an indication of the spread of water voles throughout the EP SHB site, and thus to inform a robust assessment of the potential impacts of the Proposed Development on this species.
+This survey area was established to give an indication of the spread of water voles throughout the Site, and thus to inform a robust assessment of the potential impacts of the Consented Development, and now the Proposed Development, on this species.